svlauer/example-sentences/README.md

 If you want to *globally* change how lists look, you can use `enumitem`'s `\setlist` command.
-Note that this command *replaces* the list configuration, rather than overwrite individual parameters.
+Note that this command *replaces* the list configuration, rather than overwriting individual parameters.
 Hence, the following won't quite work, because it deletes the settings for how example numbers should be formatted, and so forth:
 ```latex